Drug Frequently Asked Questions

 Drug addiction is:

-What are some warning signs of youth alcohol and drug abuse?
+What are some warning signs of youth alcohol and drug misuse and addiction?

 Source: AACAP Facts for Families